jamesmillerio/alfred-workflows/README.md

 ###Bluetooth Toggle
 This one is fairly obvious.
 You can essentially use a keyword of **"bt"** or **Cmd+Shift+B** and it will toggle your bluetooth radio.

-**Note:** This workflow requires the use of the blueutil applicaiton, which can be [found here](http://www.frederikseiffert.de/blueutil/).
+**Note:** This workflow requires the use of the blueutil application, which can be [found here](http://www.frederikseiffert.de/blueutil/).